smaameri/voiceagent/README.md

 pip install voiceagent
 ```

+### API Keys
+The project requires you to have API Keys for AssemblyAI and ElevenLabs, and may require
+you to be on the paid versions of those platforms also in order to access the transcription
+features used.

 # Description
 Voice Agent currently uses AssemblyAI for Speech to Text and ElevenLabs for Text to Speech